kzydek/github-actions/docs/test.md

+# Options

-# This is a sample list:
+This is a sample list:

 * yes
 * no
 * maybe
-- dunno
-* nanana
+* dunno